 It is vital to mention that the pandemic is also affecting the Good Governance. uThukela and its family of municipalities are playing a crucial role in responding to the pandemic.
-The covid-19 community mass screening, testing & awareness programme was initiated.
-It is important to mention that the programmes will also be part of the 2021/2022 financial year.
+The covid-19 community mass screening, testing & awareness programme was initiated in 2020.
+It is important to mention that the programmes will also be part of the 2022/2023-2026/2027 since the covid-19 is still alive.

-South Africa has used a combination of mass screening, targeted testing and draconian lockdown to control the early stages of a coronavirus outbreak that threatened to overwhelm the country if left unchecked in its densely populated townships and other areas. uThukela district made use of the Health workers, Community healthcare workers (previously known as Community Caregivers), Health support partners (JHPIEGO,HST),uThukela district municipality, Sector Departments and all three Local Municipalities (Alfred Duma, Inkosi Langalibalele and Okhahlamba) to screen people for Covid-19.
+South Africa has used a combination of mass screening, targeted testing and draconian lockdown to control the early stages of a coronavirus outbreak that threatened to overwhelm the country if left unchecked in its densely populated townships and other areas. uThukela district made use of the Health workers, Community healthcare workers (previously known as Community Caregivers), Health support partners (JHPIEGO, HST),uThukela district municipality, Sector Departments and all three Local Municipalities (Alfred Duma, Inkosi Langalibalele and Okhahlamba) to screen people for Covid-19.